K\"ahler metrics and toric Lagrangian fibrations: Toric Hamiltonian -spaces a.k.a. toric Lagrangian fibrations

-Recall that any manifold with corners embeds as a codimension 0 submanifold of a manifold without corners and the germ of such embeddings is unique.
-Similarly, for embeddings of integral affine manifolds with corners we have the following lemma, which proves the first part of the statement of the theorem.
+Next, we recall that any manifold with corners embeds as a codimension 0 submanifold of a manifold without corners and the germ of such embeddings is unique.
+Similarly, for embeddings of integral affine manifolds with corners we have the following lemma, which proves the existence of $(M',\Lambda)$ and ensures the uniqueness of its germ.

-\begin{lemma} Let $(\Delta,\Lambda)$ be an integral affine manifold manifold with corners. \begin{enumerate}[(i)] \item Given any a codimension 0 embedding of $\Delta$ in a manifold without corners $M$, the integral affine structure $\Lambda$ extends to an open neighborhood of $\Delta$ in $M$. \item The germ of codimension 0 integral affine embeddings of $(\Delta,\Lambda)$ in integral affine manifolds without corners is unique. \end{enumerate} \end{lemma}
+\begin{lemma} If $(\Delta,\Lambda)$ is an integral affine manifold with corners: \begin{enumerate}[(i)] \item Given a codimension 0 embedding of $\Delta$ in a manifold without corners $M$, the integral affine structure $\Lambda$ extends to a neighborhood of $\Delta$. \item The germ of codimension 0 integral affine embeddings of $(\Delta,\Lambda)$ in integral affine manifolds without corners is unique. \end{enumerate} \end{lemma}

-\begin{proof}[Proof of the Lemma \ref{lem:extend:manifolds:corners}] Any integral affine manifold manifold with corners can be embedded as a codimension 0 integral affine submanifold of an integral affine manifold manifold without corners.
-The proof is entirely similar to the proof given in \cite{WB59} that any real analytic manifold admits a complexification (see also \cite{DH73}).
+\begin{proof}[Proof of the Lemma \ref{lem:extend:manifolds:corners}] Any integral affine manifold with corners can be embedded as a codimension 0 integral affine submanifold of an integral affine manifold without corners.
+The proof is entirely similar to the proof given in \cite{WB59} of the fact that any real analytic manifold admits a complexification (see also \cite{DH73}).
 Fix such an embedding $\phi:(\Delta,\Lambda)\to (N,\Lambda_N)$ and let $\psi:\Delta\to M$ be any codimension 0 embedding in a manifold without corners.
 Using Whitney's embedding theorem we can assume that $N\subset \R^p$ and, by a partition of unity argument, that there is a smooth map $F:W\to \R^p$ extending the identity on $\Delta$, defined on some open neighborhood of $\Delta$ in $M$.
-Choosing a retraction $r:U\to N$ of some neighborhood of $N$ in $\R^p$, the composition $r\circ F:F^{-1}(U)\to U$ restricts to the identity on $\Delta$.
+Choosing a retraction $r:U\to N$ of some neighborhood of $N$ in $\R^p$, the composition $r\circ F:F^{-1}(U)\to N$ restricts to the identity on $\Delta$.
 Hence, possibly after shrinking $W$, we obtain a local diffeomorphism $r\circ F:W\to N$, that extends the identity on $\Delta$.
-Pulling back $\Lambda_N$ by this diffeomorphism, we obtain an extension of $\Lambda$ from $\Delta$ to an integral affine structure on the neighborhood $W$.
+Pulling back $\Lambda_N$ by this local diffeomorphism, we obtain an extension of $\Lambda$ from $\Delta$ to an integral affine structure on the neighborhood $W$.
 This proves item (i).

-Item (ii) in the lemma follows from item (i), since two integral affine structures on a manifold $M$ which agree on $\Delta$ they must agree on some open neighborhood of $\Delta$, because $\Delta$ has codimension 0. \end{proof}
+The proof of item (ii) is along the same lines as that of the analogous statement in \cite{WB59}. \end{proof}